CrayLabs/SmartSim/doc/tutorials/training.rst

 data set.
 In SmartSim, training data can be any process using the SmartRedis clients to store data inside of a deployed `Orchestrator` database.

-SmartSim includes utilizes to help with online training workflows in PyTorch and TensorFlow In this example, we show how to use ``smartsim.ml.tf`` to train a Neural Network implemented in TensorFlow and Keras.
+SmartSim includes utilities to help with online training workflows in PyTorch and TensorFlow In this example, we show how to use ``smartsim.ml.tf`` to train a Neural Network implemented in TensorFlow and Keras.